dxps/slideshow_template1/readme.md

 Start writing on `slides.md` file and enjoy the experience!

-`print.sh` could be used for generating the PDF version of the slides.
-Look into it for updating some variables before usage.
-This usage will be improved.
-Currently, `print` directory includes the generated output as an example.
+Use `print.sh` for generating the PDF format of the slides.